|Tweets by @GSA_Music|

 Our Music Department has one foot in both camps - straddling both the academic and vocational areas of the curriculum, providing pupils with the skills necessary to access the highest level of qualification.

-The department is fortunate to have the services of three specialist music teachers:
+The department is fortunate to have the services of two specialist music teachers:

 - Mrs H Jones – Director of Performing Arts